Clicker Pedagogy & Resources

 i>clicker Downloads & Resources

 i>clicker is the standard clicker system at CSU Stanislaus (see below).
-OIT has i>clicker integration working with both Blackboard and Moodle so instructors can sync their course rosters and clicker grades between the i>clicker software and the Blackboard and Moodle grade books.
+OIT has i>clicker integration working with both Blackboard and Moodle so instructors can automatically sync their course rosters and clicker grades between the i>clicker software and the Blackboard and Moodle grade books.

 Campus Clicker Standardization Documents